-Should your child need to be absent due to a medical appointment, please show the school office confirmation from the doctor/hospital, of the appointment.
+Should your child need to be absent due to a medical appointment, please ask at the office for a 'Pupil Absence Request Form', for which confirmation of the appointment from the doctor/hospital will also be required.

 The school telephone number is 01509 214974.
 If a parent or carer does not provide a satisfactory reason for absence, it remains unauthorised.